wlinds/Boreal-Fractal-Symphony/README.md

 # Boreal-Fractal-Symphony

-Generative fractals using algebra and pygame with support for Mandelbrot set.
+Generate fractals using algebra and pygame with support for Mandelbrot set.

 <h1>Example render:</h1>